Last updated on February 24th, 2023 at 05:56 am

 Conversations with your therapist will often include topics and subjects that may not be comfortable to talk about.
-It is for this very reason why you should prepare yourself to be open and vulnerable when attending a therapy session.
+It is for this very reason that you should prepare yourself to be open and vulnerable when attending a therapy session.
 But what you should never tell your therapist may surprise you.

 With that in mind, we are going to go over some of the most typical things therapists hear from their clients and how they can be hampering your progress in therapy.
 We will outline what you should never tell your therapist.